bradleyfalzon/ghinstallation/README.md

     // Shared transport to reuse TCP connections. tr := http.DefaultTransport

-    // Wrap the shared transport for use with the integration ID 1 authenticating with installation ID 99. itr, err := ghinstallation.NewKeyFromFile(tr, 1, 99, "2016-10-19.private-key.pem")
+    // Wrap the shared transport for use with the app ID 1 authenticating with installation ID 99. itr, err := ghinstallation.NewKeyFromFile(tr, 1, 99, "2016-10-19.private-key.pem")
     if err != nil {
         log.Fatal(err)